dimashidayat99/car_detection_system/README.md

     -   The trained model weights are saved.

 3.  **Model Evaluation (Detection):**
-    -   The trained model is evaluated using the validation dataset.
+    -   The trained model is evaluated using the test dataset.
     -   Metrics such as precision, recall, and mAP are calculated.
     -   Intersection over Union (IoU) is calculated to assess bounding box accuracy.